DM for Beats: 15 of the best producers on Instagram

-It’s no secret that in our digitally driven age, an individual’s music career can be bolstered tenfold by a strong social media following (if it’s necessary is an entirely different subject).
+It’s no secret that in our digitally-driven age, an individual’s music career can be bolstered tenfold by a strong social media following (if it’s necessary is an entirely different subject).
 The conversation surrounding how social media platforms shape an artist’s musical ambitions, expectations for success and feelings of self-worth is a topic that Mixmag has revisited (and debated) time and time again.

 Navigating today’s online musical landscape is no easy task.
 Creating a profile that captures people’s imagination and makes one’s sonic profile stand out is considered by many to be an art form of its own.
 Others simply consider it “good hustle".
 This is not to say that artists can’t have a successful music career without a loyal online following, but it's a tool that, if handled correctly and creatively, can make the difference between waiting five years to start getting recognition and five months before your first big break.

-With over 77 million users worldwide, Instagram has become a place where burgeoning music producers can showcase their talents with short and engaging content while amassing large followings based off the merit of their beats, style and personality.
+With over 77 million users worldwide, Instagram has become a place where burgeoning music producers can showcase their talents with short and engaging content while amassing large followings based on the merit of their beats, style and personality.
 With only 60 seconds to spare, many producers have found that a short demonstration of their chops on Instagram can do more for their career than any premiere, interview or booking could ever achieve.
 The platform is filled with channels like Hits Bananas, Gods Connect and The Best Beatmakers that collect the most engaging Instagram beats they can find and spread the word on these promising bedroom producers.

 Creating an engaging music expo with one’s smartphone can lead to more Bandcamp purchases, greater connections in the industry and a loyal online fanbase.
 While the majority of artists use Instagram as a way to promote their EPs, albums and tours, there are MPC, APC and SP-404 warriors who have made full careers out of selling their beats to rappers through Instagram - asking those who are interested in buying any to “DM for beats".